HeardLibrary/workshops/_posts/2016-01-22-github-ed-tech.md

 ### GitHub in the Classroom

 **GitHub Education**, [https://education.github.com/](https://education.github.com/) Free and discounted plans for educational use.
-Faculty using are using GitHub instead of a traditional course managment system (Blackboard, Moodle, Sakai) or using Github as a submission platform for student assignments.
+Faculty are using GitHub instead of a traditional course managment system (Blackboard, Moodle, Sakai) or using Github as a submission platform for student assignments.

 *Related Readings*

-*The Emergence of GitHub as a Collaborative Platform for Education* [http://alexeyza.com/pdf/cscw15.pdf](http://alexeyza.com/pdf/cscw15.pdf)
+**The Emergence of GitHub as a Collaborative Platform for Education** [http://alexeyza.com/pdf/cscw15.pdf](http://alexeyza.com/pdf/cscw15.pdf)

-*Push, Pull, Fork: GitHub for Academics* [http://www.digitalpedagogylab.com/hybridped/push-pull-fork-github-for-academics/](http://www.digitalpedagogylab.com/hybridped/push-pull-fork-github-for-academics/)
+**Push, Pull, Fork: GitHub for Academics** [http://www.digitalpedagogylab.com/hybridped/push-pull-fork-github-for-academics/](http://www.digitalpedagogylab.com/hybridped/push-pull-fork-github-for-academics/)

 **COMP 116: Introduction to Computer Security**, [https://github.com/tuftsdev/DefenseOfTheDarkArts](https://github.com/tuftsdev/DefenseOfTheDarkArts)
 Course website for COMP 116: Introduction to Computer Security.

 ### The Basics of Markdown

 To get the most out of GitHub, you will need to learn some Markdown.
 Markdown, [http://daringfireball.net/projects/markdown/](http://daringfireball.net/projects/markdown/), is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.
-Click on the following link for a handy cheat sheet on Markdown syntax: [http://packetlife.net/media/library/16/Markdown.pdf](http://packetlife.net/media/library/16/Markdown.pdf)
+Click on this [link](http://packetlife.net/media/library/16/Markdown.pdf) for a handy cheat sheet on Markdown syntax.

 You can use Markdown to:
 * Create a [Gist](https://help.github.com/articles/about-gists/) - a quick and easy way to share snippets of code with collaborators